 - 1.3.1 The Council is determined to act responsibly and in accordance with the law.
-To ensure that the Council's RIPA activity is carried out lawfully and subject to the appropriate safeguards against abuse, Bolsover and North East Derbyshire District Council adopted separate RIPA Policies in 2013, which have subsequently been combined into a single Corporate Policy and Procedures document as detailed below. - 1.3.2 All staff who are considering undertaking RIPA activity should be aware that where that activity may involve handling confidential information or the use of vulnerable or juvenile persons as sources of information, a higher level of authorisation is required.
-Please see paragraphs 2.7 (in respect of handling confidential information) and 2.9 (in respect of using information sources who are vulnerable or juvenile persons) below. - 1.3.3 The following information and documents are available on the Council's intranetExtranet:- - Links to Home Office Statutory Codes of Practice online - Covert Surveillance and Property Interference - Covert Human Intelligence Sources - Acquisition and Disclosure of Communications Data - Links to Office of the Surveillance Commissioners' Guidance Procedures online - Home Office Guidance on Protection of Freedoms Act 2012 changes to RIPA;
+To ensure that the Council's RIPA activity is carried out lawfully and subject to the appropriate safeguards against abuse, a Corporate Policy and Procedures document has been drafted as detailed below. - 1.3.2 All staff who are considering undertaking RIPA activity should be aware that where that activity may involve handling confidential information or the use of vulnerable or juvenile persons as sources of information, a higher level of authorisation is required.
+Please see paragraphs 2.7 (in respect of handling confidential information) and 2.9 (in respect of using information sources who are vulnerable or juvenile persons) below. - 1.3.3 The following information and documents are available on the Council's Extranet:- - Links to Home Office Statutory Codes of Practice online - Links to Office of the Surveillance Commissioners' Guidance Procedures online - Links to RIPA forms online for covert surveillance; CHIS and acquisition and disclosure of communications data; - Surveillance camera training; - Corporate RIPA Training. - 1.3.4 The Monitoring Officer is the Council's Senior Responsible Officer (SRO) and is responsible for the following roles:- - Appointing Authorising Officers (see 2.11); - Appointing Designated Persons (see 3.4); - Maintaining a central record for all RIPA authorisations;

-- Links to RIPA forms online for covert surveillance; CHIS and acquisition and disclosure of communications data; - Application for Judicial approval and Order made for Judicial approval; - Surveillance camera training; - Corporate RIPA Training. - 1.3.4 The Monitoring Officer is the Council's Senior Responsible Officer (SRO) and is responsible for the following roles:- - Appointing Authorising Officers (see 2.11); - Appointing Designated Persons (see 3.4); - Maintaining a central record for all RIPA authorisations; - Arranging training to individuals appointed as Authorising Officers and Designated Persons, and - Carrying out an overall monitoring function as the SRO for the Council's use of RIPA powers. - 1.3.5 Any officers who are unsure about any RIPA activity should contact the Monitoring Officer for advice and assistance.
+- Arranging training to individuals appointed as Authorising Officers and Designated Persons, and - Carrying out an overall monitoring function as the SRO for the Council's use of RIPA powers. - 1.3.5 Any officers who are unsure about any RIPA activity should contact the Monitoring Officer for advice and assistance. - 1.3.6 Where surveillance activity is carried out in relation to crimes that do not meet the RIPA Thresholds as detailed within this policy, these must be logged within individual Council departments and submitted to the Monitoring Officer on a quarterly basis.
+Non-RIPA Authorisations will be considered by Members as part of their Annual Report.